TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/CozyHosting.md

 <br />

-Search about this error on Google and I discover that Spring Boot its being used in the backend of the Server:
+Search about this error on Google and I discover that `Spring Boot` its being used in the `backend` of the `Server`:

 <br />